WillShirley1208/will/source/_posts/golang learn.md

 > they provide a way to send data from one goroutine to another, ensuring smooth communication and synchronization in concurrent programs.

+# concepts

+- subroutines

+Every programmer today is familiar with function calls (subroutines): F calls G, which stops F and runs G. G does its work, potentially calling and waiting for other functions, and eventually returns.
+When G returns, G is gone and F continues running.
+In this pattern, only one function is running at a time, while its callers wait, all the way up the call stack.

+- coroutines

+In contrast to subroutines, coroutines run concurrently on different stacks, but it’s still true that only one is running at a time, while its caller waits.
+F starts G, but G does not run immediately.
+Instead, F must explicitly *resume* G, which then starts running.
+At any point, G may turn around and *yield* back to F. That pauses G and continues F from its resume operation.
+Eventually F calls resume again, which pauses F and continues G from its yield.
+On and on they go, back and forth, until G returns, which cleans up G and continues F from its most recent resume, with some signal to F that G is done and that F should no longer try to resume G. In this pattern, only one coroutine is running at a time, while its caller waits on a different stack.
+They take turns in a well-defined, coordinated manner.

 # best practise

 ## directory